benshelt0619/Aura/README.md

 Phase 1:

-Shall set-up the Raspberry Pi and configure it for the project
+o Shall set-up the Raspberry Pi and configure it for the project

+o Shall install Raspbian OS

+o Shall enable SPI and I2C I/O

+o Shall install and setup SW tools

-Shall demonstrate basic understanding of Python coding
+o Shall demonstrate basic understanding of Python coding

-Create simple unit conversion program
+o Create simple unit conversion program

-Shall demonstrate basic understanding of Raspberry Pi I/O
+o Shall demonstrate basic understanding of Raspberry Pi I/O

-Configure LED on breadboard o Blink LED
+o Configure LED on breadboard o Blink LED

-Shall demonstrate basic understanding of Pygame
+o Shall demonstrate basic understanding of Pygame

-Add a random rectangle to the center of the game screen o Add random ball to the top-left corner of the game screen
+o Add a random rectangle to the center of the game screen o Add random ball to the top-left corner of the game screen

-Add text to the top-right of the game screen
+o Add text to the top-right of the game screen